rogerkorantenng/nose_mask_detection/README.md

 # Access your VM
 Lunch your dl1 instance

-Access your ec2 instance via ssh
+Access your ec2 instance via ssh e.g Putty

-Once you are logged in check the habana developer page for more documentation https://developer.habana.ai
+Once you are logged in, check the habana developer page for more documentation https://developer.habana.ai

-# Download and Install docker(ubuntu18.04)
+# Download and Install docker image for (Ubuntu 18.04 & tensorflow v2.7.1)
 Run the following code to download docker image

 docker pull vault.habana.ai/gaudi-docker/1.3.0/ubuntu18.04/habanalabs/tensorflow-installer-tf-cpu-2.7.1:1

+Once downloading has finished, we can then run our docker image to start a secure shell

 Run the following code to install docker image